 By Collin Sullivan, National Account Manager, AVATAS Payment Solutions

 Understanding credit card payments was one of my immediate challenges when I joined this industry.
 It’s a confusing process for those who don’t live it every day, and some merchants are taken advantage of because they lack deeply specific knowledge.
+In navigating this complex landscape, it’s crucial to consider NAV business credit cards, as they offer tailored solutions that can significantly benefit merchants in managing their financial transactions more effectively.

 With that in mind, I’ve put together a quick “credit card 101” to help our customers better understand credit card processing and what to look out for.